functorz-tech/momen_doc/starts/developmentProcess.md

 description: >-
   Understand the full lifecycle of the Momen application development platform, including product requirement analysis, design, development, deployment, and operation.
-As a developer, gradually learn how
 ---

 # Software Development Process

 Momen is a no-code application development tool, and using Momen for software development also requires following the basic software development process.

-1. Requirement Analysis: This is the crucial first step in application development, where you need to clearly outline what you want to achieve before starting.
+1. **Requirement Analysis:** This is the crucial first step in application development, where you need to clearly outline what you want to achieve before starting.
-2. Build Datamodel: This step can be challenging for users with no-code capabilities, as it requires some basic knowledge about data models.
+2. **Build Data Model:** This step can be challenging for users with no-code capabilities, as it requires some basic knowledge about data models.
-3. Design UI: Design the interface based on product requirements.
+3. **Design UI:** Design the interface based on product requirements.
-4. Development: Use Momen to build the data model, set up the UI, and implement software interactions through behavior configuration.
+4. **Development:** Use Momen to build the data model, set up the UI, and implement software interactions through behavior configuration.
-5. Publish Application
+5. **Publish Application**
-6. Maintain and Manage Application
+6. **Maintain and Manage Application**

 The following sections will provide a detailed introduction to each step.